natanfds/PyToolBag/README.md

 from res_watcher import ResWatcher

 def main():
-  # All amazing things what you need to do
+  # All amazing things that you wanna do
   pass

 if __name__ == '__main__':